topikachu/ev3dev/Add-An-Unsupported-wifi-Dongle.md

 ## How To Do It

 In many cases, you can just plug in your USB wifi dongle and it will "Just Work (tm)" - but sometimes, it just won't.
-Here's how to get that off brand dongle you bough on DealExtreme to work.
+Here's how to get that off brand dongle you bought on DealExtreme to work.

 ### Figure out the USB pid/vid